Memory Bank

 Claw continuously reconciles chat state into Working Brief.
 Use that as staging, then promote important context into Memory Bank.

-In Settings > Memory, you can set a dedicated model for memory workflows instead of using active chat model settings.
+In Settings > Model Assignments, you can set a dedicated Memory assignment instead of always using active chat model settings.

 This is useful when you want: